catherine-simplon/tamagotchi-oop-js/README.md

 ### Part 6: Tamagotchi life and death

-We want to add a bit of challenge in our Tamagotchi's life, and check whether the Tamagochi is still alive or not.
+We want to add a bit of challenge in our Tamagotchi's life, and check whether the Tamagotchi is still alive or not.

 * Every time `foodInTummy` or `restedness` decrease, reduce `health` by 1.
 * Add a method called `isAlive` to check if the Tamagotchi is still alive, meaning his `health` is > 0.
-* If the Tamagochi is dead, console.log the values "Oh no!
+* If the Tamagotchi is dead, console.log the values "Oh no!
 [Tamagotchi's name] is dead!".
 * Call this method each time there is a change in `foodInTummy` or `restedness`.
 * Also, when `foodInTummy` and `restedness` increase, increase `health` by 1.